Weather

 What to Do

-With slowly increasing daylight hours and temperatures, visitors will discover that most summer activities are available to them as well as have the added bonus of potentially spotting the Northern Lights.
+With slowly increasing daylight hours and temperatures, visitors will discover that most summer activities are available to them and will have the added bonus of potentially spotting the northern lights.
 Your best bet is to stick closer to the Arctic Circle in the north of the country.
-Though if you join a tour (boat, Super Jeep, or bus) or rent a car and get away from the city’s light pollution, the odds are in your favor.
+However, if you join a tour (boat, Super Jeep, or bus) or rent a car and get away from the city's light pollution, the odds are in your favor.
 Read Tips for Viewing the Northern Lights in Iceland for more information.

-A unique way to experience the Icelandic rugged terrain is to join a snowmobile tour and cross over snowfields and on top of ancient glaciers, like the Langjökull glacier, all in the light of the summer sun.
-Head to Skaftafell in the Vatnajökull National Park to test your glacial climbing skills or hike Svartifoss, a 65-foot waterfall bordered by black basalt columns, creating an otherworldly scene.
-End the day with a relaxing soak in one of the many warming thermal pools or hot springs, like the world-famous Blue Lagoon spa or northern Iceland’s popular Mývatn Nature Baths after a long day of sightseeing in the unpredictable, and likely windy weather.
+A unique way to experience the rugged Icelandic terrain is to join a snowmobile tour and cross over snowfields on top of ancient glaciers, like the Langjökull glacier, all in the light of the summer sun.
+Head to Skaftafell in the Vatnajökull National Park to test your glacial climbing skills or hike Svartifoss, a 65-foot (20 m) waterfall bordered by black basalt columns, creating an otherworldly scene.
+End the day with a relaxing soak in one of the many warming thermal pools or hot springs, like the world-famous Blue Lagoon spa or northern Iceland's popular Mývatn Nature Baths, after a long day of sightseeing in the unpredictable, likely windy weather.

 For more on what you can expect to see in southern Iceland, check out this Ultimate Guide.